 - Samara, to some degree.
 Rather than settle down in her older years, she instead dedicates her life to bringing justice to the galaxy and hunting down her sociopathic murdering daughter.
 Despite this and her powerful biotics, she's a very peaceful person, never showing even the slightest hint of being angry or unsettled.

-- Any of the trainer classes depicted as old ladies are examples of this.
-Special mention goes to Agatha and Bertha, who are both members of the Elite Four.
+- Pokémon Any of the trainer classes depicted as old ladies are examples of this.
+Special mention goes to Agatha, Bertha and Drasna, who are all members of the Elite Four.
+(Drasna even uses Dragon types, to boot!)

 - The Player Character Tiger Bai from Tradewinds Legends.

 - Obaba from Golden Sun: The Lost Age takes time out from nagging her grandson and cooing over her great grandson to pick a fight with the player characters on behalf of her family... and then she finds out that our heroes were in the right, apologizes for the inconvenience (because she can tell her giant seemingly-invincible fire salamander only inconvenienced them), and helps them reforge a legendary artifact.
-She returns to help you more in Dark Dawn, this time waxing Genre Savvy to her great grandson and then taking over Item Crafting... in a darkened city menaced by superpowered monsters, which she refused to evacuate with everybody else.
+She returns to help you more in Dark Dawn, taking over Item Crafting... in a darkened city menaced by superpowered monsters, which she refused to evacuate with everybody else.
 Forget Too Cool to Live, this lady's just too Crazy Awesome to die!

 - Kim Possible's Nana started as an overprotective granny, until she started kicking Kim's ass in Kung Fu.